matan-h/matan-h.github.io/_posts/2023-12-08-build-quick-private-online-converter.md

   }
 ```

-which loads the correct WAsm version based on the browser.
+Which loads the correct WAsm version based on the browser.

-Let's also define a function to run the ffmpeg command:
+Let's also define a function to run the FFmpeg command:

 ```typescript
   async exec(inputFileName: string, OutputMimeType: string, inputBlob: string, outputFile: string, args: string[]): Promise<File> {